-As explained in detail in section 3.1 of this document, the projection of fertility for the central scenario for each of the years of the long-term projection period has been carried out by adjusting the calendar of fertility observed in Spain by means of a Beta probability distribution of parameters, SFI, AAM and Var_AAM.
-In such a way that the values of SFI and AAM of each one of the years of the projective period, are obtained by linear interpolation between the last observed value, provisional for 2017, and the arithmetic mean of the values given by the experts in demography, in the survey, for the years 2032 and 2067, respectively.
-Taking as the variance of the average age at maternity, of each one of the years of the projection period, constant and equal to the value of the last year observed, provisional for 2017.
+As explained in detail in section 3.1 of this document, the projection of fertility for the central scenario for each of the years of the long-term projection period has been carried out by adjusting the calendar of fertility observed in Spain by means of a Beta probability distribution of parameters, SFI, AAM and Var\AAM.
+In such a way that the values of SFI and AAM of each one of the years of the projective period, are obtained by linear interpolation between the last observed value, provisional for 2021, and the median of the values given by the experts in demography, in the survey, for the years 2036 and 2071, respectively.
+Taking as the variance of the average age at maternity, of each one of the years of the projection period, constant and equal to the value of the last year observed, provisional for 2021.

-Therefore, in order to raise/reduce the projected fertility in the central scenario we establish for 2032 (within 15 years) and for 2067 (within 50 years) an SFI equal to 2 times the standard deviation more/less than that established for those years in the central scenario.
-The same AAM and Var_AAM are maintained as those established for the central scenario in each year of the long-term projection period.
+Therefore, in order to raise/reduce the projected fertility in the central scenario we establish for 2036 (within 15 years) and for 2071 (within 50 years) an SFI equal to 2 times the standard deviation more/less than that established for those years in the central scenario.
+The same AAM and Var\AAM are maintained as those established for the central scenario in each year of the long-term projection period.